42EG4M1/ecdg/README.md

      │   ...
      ...

 ## Synchronize with production
-Local Development theme(dev-ecdg) is not deleted.
+Synchronization with production is done from VagrantSSH in a WordMove.

     $ cd [local directory]
     $ vagrant up
     $ vagrant ssh
     $ cd /vagrant/
     $ wordmove pull --all
-    $ exit
+    // Local Development theme(dev-ecdg) is not deleted.

 When data synchronization is completed, login to the local WordPress and set the original customizer item to False.

+## Deploy to production
+Deployment is done from VagrantSSH in a WordMove.

+    $ vagrant ssh
+    $ cd /vagrant/
+    $ wordmove push -t

+Deploy only Upload themes directory.